 There have been 32 Presidents of the Club since 1910.
 The first President was James Charles Cox.
 The current President is Grahame Pratt.

-In keeping with tradition, the Governor of New South Wales, His Excellency General The Honourable David Hurley AC DSC (Ret’d), agreed to be our Vice Regal Patron in 2015.
+In keeping with tradition, the Governor of New South Wales, Her Excellency the Honourable Margaret Beazley AC QC, agreed to be our Vice Regal Patron in 2020.

 Clockwise from top: The Founder of the Club Douglas Hope Johnston; the Governor of New South Wales, His Excellency General The Honourable David Hurley; Judge Athol Moffitt.